sayeemabdullah/A-Library-Website/README.md

 ### Security:

-I have used werkzeug to ensure secure password and JSON Web Token Authentication to generate token which can be used to access a protected resource.
+I have used **Werkzeug** to ensure secure password and **JSON Web Token Authentication** to generate token which can be used to access a protected resource.

 ##### * Recent versions have some bugs which may arise while decoding or encoding.